Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Chapter 8: What happens after the pool is gone

 Once the pool is removed, the yard often feels bigger than expected.
 Cleaner too.
 Simpler.
-Quieter in a weird way.
+You stop seeing the backyard as a repair zone.
+You start seeing possibility.

 Maybe now there is room for: